tom-englert/Settings.Documentation/README.md

 Settings.Documentation is a toolset that helps you maintain clear, accurate documentation of your application's configuration options.
 It consists of three main packages that work together to provide compile-time validation and runtime documentation generation:

-- **Settings.Documentation.Abstractions** - Attributes for marking up configuration classes
+- **TomsToolbox.Settings.Documentation.Abstractions** - Attributes for marking up configuration classes
-- **Settings.Documentation.Builder** - Runtime library for generating documentation
+- **TomsToolbox.Settings.Documentation.Builder** - Runtime library for generating documentation
-- **Settings.Documentation.Analyzer** - Roslyn analyzer for compile-time validation
+- **TomsToolbox.Settings.Documentation.Analyzer** - Roslyn analyzer for compile-time validation

 ## ✨ Features